Cafe Galao | (A Delicious Portuguese Coffee Drink!)

 Um Café

 “Um café” is a frequently used expression in Portuguese that translates to “a coffee” in English.
-This phrase typically refers to a small but potent shot of espresso same as Italian Espresso, which is often served in a demitasse cup.
+This phrase typically refers to a small but potent shot of espresso, the same as Italian Espresso, which is often served in a demitasse cup.

-It is typically served with a small glass of water, allowing drinkers to cleanse their palates between sips and fully savor the complex flavors of the coffee.
+It is typically served in a small glass with water, allowing drinkers to cleanse their palates between sips and fully savor the complex flavors of the coffee.

 In Lisbon, you would ask for “uma bica” (bee-kah) whereas in Porto you would ask for “um cimbalino.”
 You can just ask for “um café” in either city, though, and people will know what you mean.